ricudis/LTE_Docker/README.md

  * ubuntu 20.04
  * docker
  * docker-compose
+ * 4G RAM (probably less to actually run, building some ASN sources requires a lot of RAM)
+ * 32G disk space

 You'll need a fairly recent kernel version, because of SCTP incompatibilities with docker.

 Ubuntu 20.04 works out of the box.

 Centos 7 works *only* if you run a fairly reccent kernel (tested under 5.1.16-1.el7.elrepo.x86_64).
 Stock 3.10 Centos 7 kernels don't work.

 How to build:

+Install ubuntu
+Install docker
+Install docker-compose

 ```
 docker-compose build